Rangi42/polishedcrystal/README.md

 * Fix: Yellow Forest gate clerk does not face you.
 * Fix: Read hidden Ruins of Alph tablet from one direction.
 * Fix: Ice Rock tile collision data.
-* Fix: Adjust level of a Rocket Grunt.
+* Fix: Adjust some trainer levels.